 CURRENT PRISON MAILING ADDRESS

-Address envelope as follows and include a return address on the outside:
+Address envelope or postcard as follows and include a return address on the outside:

 Christina Boyer 810071

 Pulaski State Prison E2B [the E2B is the Dorm location]